nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 There are numerous screening services that exist in the NHS (breast, bowel etc), that may have similar requirements for eligibility and invitation management.
 There is likely learnings that can be found from investigating how these services approach this.

+With the Eligibility & Inviting being a separate system to the actual health check - this give rise to the possibilities of non-invited citizens also being able to use the health check, without it being an "official" Health Check (ie data not sent to GP).

 > **Area 04 Summary**
 >
 > Platform for managing selection of eligibility and digital invites.